Continuous-Wave Second-Harmonic Generation in Orientation-Patterned GaP Waveguides at Telecom Wavelengths: Results

-Figure \ref{fig:power_dependance}~(a) demonstrates a linear dependence of the frequency at maximum conversion on the input pump power, with a slope of $\frac{\textnormal{d}f}{\textnormal{d}P}=$\SI{1.14}{\tera\hertz\per\watt} (a detailed derivation is presented in Supplement 1).
+Fig. \ref{fig:power_dependance}~(a) demonstrates a linear dependence of the frequency at maximum conversion on the input pump power, with a slope of $\frac{\textnormal{d}f}{\textnormal{d}P}=$\SI{1.14}{\tera\hertz\per\watt} (a detailed derivation is presented in Supporting Information).
 This is related to an increase of the temperature in the waveguide, due to linear absorption, either at the surface (domain interface or side-walls) or in the bulk (residual doping).
 Note that the sample is not temperature-stabilized by a Peltier module.
 From the temperature elevation and after calculating the thermal resistance using finite-element simulations, the absorption coefficient $\alpha$ is \SI{0.27}{\per\centi\meter}, an order of magnitude lower than scattering losses discussed here above.
-The plots in Figure~\ref{fig:power_dependance}~(b) show the transmitted power of the fundamental (red squares, right-hand side axis) and the second harmonic (green circles, left-hand side axis) as a function of the input pump power.
+The plots in Fig.~\ref{fig:power_dependance}~(b) show the transmitted power of the fundamental (red squares, right-hand side axis) and the second harmonic (green circles, left-hand side axis) as a function of the input pump power.
 The reported values correspond to the maximum conversion efficiency at each value of the input power.
-The output power scales linearly for the fundamental and quadratically for the second harmonic behaviour, in keeping with theory.\\
+The output power scales linearly for the fundamental and quadratically for the second harmonic behaviour, in keeping with theory.
+Overall, the SHG process is well described by simple models, an indication that the detrimental impact of inhomogeneities is negligible here, and that with exception of propagation losses, the device operates close to its ideal regime.